29 June, 2006

 Singapore should have no reason to not permit protests.
 Its police and public security forces are some of the finest in the world.
 They have proven themselves very adept at stopping protests before they get out of hand.

 The above images are from some of last year’s most impressive actions by the Lion City’s Finest.
-The arrest of an Australian woman in a bear suit and the four-person protest that required 40 riot police to disperse.
+The arrest of an Australian woman in a bear suit and the that required 40 riot police to disperse.

 (Article via Elia Diodati)